jrdnc/typing-speed-tester/README.md

 ## description

 An analog clock that is built using HTML, CSS, and JavaScript.
-Is it based on a project from Morten Rand-Hendriksen's JavaScript Essential Training Course on Linkedin Learning.
+It is based on a project from Morten Rand-Hendriksen's JavaScript Essential Training Course on Linkedin Learning.